WebOfTrustInfo/verifiable-news/brainstorming.md

 ### Hosting of Factual Claims
 The blogging platform plugins can include forms and API for users to create, edit and delete/revoke factual claims hosted by remote services.

-Factual claims services can host factual claims and/or receive pings when distributed factual claims are created, edited or deleted.
-Factual claims services can ping lists of other services and users whenever factual claims are created, updated or deleted.
+Factual claims services can host factual claims and/or receive pings when distributed factual claims are created, edited or deleted (e.g. using [XML-RPC](https://codex.wordpress.org/XML-RPC_Extending)).
+Factual claims services can ping lists of other services and users whenever factual claims are created, updated or deleted (e.g. using [XML-RPC](https://codex.wordpress.org/XML-RPC_Extending)).

 `https://facts.press.org/facts/ebfeb1f712ebc6f1c276e12ec21`